bsiever/microbit-pxt-blehid/README.md

 media.isEnabled()
 ```

 `true` indicates that the device is currently subscribed to the service.  `false` indicates the device is _not_ currently subscribed to the service.
-This may mean that the other device is off our out of range.
+This may mean that the other device is off or out of range.

-# Mouse
+# Mouse Service #mouse

 ## Starting the Mouse Service #mouse-startMouseService